Majorana lattice gauge theory: symmetry breaking, topological order and intertwined orders all in one

-The exact ground state of the interacting Majorana fermion model on square lattice is obtained.
-The ground state exhibits the coexistence of spontaneous symmetry breaking and topological order.
-The $Z_2$ symmetry breaking leads to the intertwined spin and pairing orders.
-The topological order is reflected in the $Z_2$ quantum spin liquid ground state.
-The interacting Majorana fermion model is possibly realized on a Majorana-zero-mode lattice.
+\begin{sciabstract} The Majorana lattice gauge theory purely composed of Majorana fermions on square lattice is studied throughly.
+The ground state is obtained exactly and exhibits the coexistence of symmetry breaking and topological order.
+The $Z_2$ symmetry breaking of matter fields leads to the intertwined antiferromagnetic spin order and $\eta$-pairing order.
+The topological order is reflected in the $Z_2$ quantum spin liquid ground state of gauge fields.
+The Majorana lattice gauge theory, alternatively can be viewed as interacting Majorana fermion model, is possibly realized on a Majorana-zero-mode lattice. \end{sciabstract}